etlua Templatesetlua is a templating language that lets you render the result of Lua

 </ul>

-You'll notice that we don’t need to refer scope the values with self
+You'll notice that we don’t need to refer scope the values with self when

 retrieving their values in the template.
 Any variables are automatically looked